codeplaysoftware/syclacademy/README.md

 exercise, a source file to start with and a solution file to provide an example implementation to compare against.

-## Contributing to SYCL Academy

-Contributions to the materials are very gratefully received and this can be done by submitting a Pull Request with any changes.
-If you can, follow the instructions [here](https://revealjs.com/pdf-export/) to generate a pdf file for any lecture slides you change.
-Please limit the scope of each Pull Request so that they can be reviewed and merged in a timely manner.

-### List of Contributors

-Codeplay Software Ltd., Heidelberg University, Intel, Xilinx and University of Bristol.

-## Supporting Organizations

-Abertay University, Universidad de Concepcion, TU Dresden, University of Edinburgh, Federal University of Sao Carlos, University of Glasgow, Heriot Watt University, Universitat Innsbruck, Universidad de Málaga, University of Salerno and University of the West of Scotland.

 ## Lesson Curriculum for SC23

 | Lesson | Title | Slides | Exercise | Source | Solution | DPC++ | AdaptiveCpp |
 |--------|-------|--------|----------|--------|----------|-------|---------|